mikegioia/bear-burn-removal/README.md

 | 29    | 92.47%   |
 | 30    | 90.67%   |

 Here it seems in a deck full of 2 mana spells, 18-20 lands is optimal.
-Greedy players could get away with 19.